vacp2p/rfc/specs/waku/v2/waku-filter.md

 ## Security Requirements

-- **Anonymous filter**: This feature guarantees that nodes can anonymously subscribe for messages matching a content filter (i.e., without revealing their exact content filter).
+- **Anonymous filter subscription**: This feature guarantees that nodes can anonymously subscribe for messages matching a content filter (i.e., without revealing their exact content filter).
 As such, no adversary in the `filter` protocol would be able to link peers to their subscribed content filers.
 - **Prevention of Denial of Service (DoS)**: Denial of service signifies the case where an adversarial requesting node exhausts a full node's bandwidth  and make it unavailable to the rest of the system.
 This may happen by either submitting a content filter covering all the exisiting contents (effectively applying no filter) or by launching Sybil attack (i.e., creating a large number of peers) and loading the full node with a mass of subscribtion requests.

 ### Terminologies